Skip to main content

 Submission Checklist

-As part of the submission process, authors are required to check off their submission's compliance with all of the following items.
+As part of the submission process, authors are required to check the compliance of their submission with *each and every item* of the following 16 item checklist:

-Submissions that do not adhere to these guidelines will be returned to authors.
+Submissions that do not adhere to these requirements will be summarily desk-rejected.

 2. Your submission has not been previously published, nor is it being considered for publication by another journal (or an explanation has been provided in Comments to the Editor).
 Please provide information about previous submissions elsewhere and, in case you have received reviews, how you have addressed them.
 This will help us facilitate our reviewing process.